jinghuazhao/Computational-Statistics/docs/systems.md

 VBoxManage modifymedium disk "ubuntu18.04.vdi" --compact
 ```

 The first line ensures some space, and an earlier command was `VBoxManage modifyhd --compact "ubuntu18.04.vdi"`.
+An experimental session is also contained in [vdi.txt](src/vdi.txt).

 ### OVA file